 Las Ubiñas-La Mesa Natural Park

-It is a magnificent mountain territory with a relief of strong contrasts, located in the southern and…
+Is a magnificent mountain territory with a relief of strong contrasts, located in the…

 Oscos-Eo Biosphere Reserve

 The Eo River, Oscos and Terras de Burón Biosphere Reserve was declared by the UNESCO MaB committee at the end of the year 2007.

 The entire territory of Los Oscos is included in the Eo River, Oscos and Terras de Burón Biosphere Reserve.
 The 158.883 hectares declared a Biosphere Reserve have a high environmental value characterized by the variety of landscape units that make up the territory, integrable within the different sectors of protection.

 The Ponga Biosphere Reserve was declared by the UNESCO MaB committee in julio de 2018, recognizes not only the beauty of a municipality full of life, but also the work that the ponguetos did for hundreds of years to model and preserve it.
 The inhabitants of the area believe that it will provide "an incentive" for nature-loving travelers to look at the pongueto council when choosing their destinations.